noahgibbs/self_conscious_dgd/10_Paths.md

 ## The Home Directory

-The Kernel Library adds a tilde-path feature, a lot like one you've used in your OS console.
+The Cloud Server adds a tilde-path feature, a lot like one you've used in your OS console.

 A file in /usr/System/initd.c might be referred to as ~System/initd.c.
 If you're currently the user "admin" then you could refer to /usr/admin/sys/my_mgr.c as ~/sys/my_mgr.c.
 Not that tilde-usename means it's in that user's directory, while tilde-slash means "it's under ***my*** home directory."